josuku/checkout-orchestrator/README.md

 - co-logistic-service: microservice implemented in NestJS as microservice.
 It also uses the request-response message style.
 It creates a sent order.

+- co-order-service: hybrid application with microservive and API, build in NestJS.
+Order management

 ## Exposed Services

 - co-client can be accesed on: http://localhost:80